Audibene-GMBH/product.frontend-coding-challenge/README.md

 **Deliverable**

 Please provide us a link to a git repo with your source code and instructions on how to run the code.
-Make sure it works out of the box and Briefly describe your solution and explicitly mention any trade-offs and simplifications.
-Put instructions and solution description in a README file.
+Make sure it works out of the box and briefly describe your solution and explicitly mention any trade-offs and simplifications.
+Put instructions and a description in a README file.